Best Spicy & Warm Perfumes for Winter (2026) — A Seasonal Fragrance Guide

 The Stuga Winter Lineup

 This is the spicy perfume people reach for on cold mornings without thinking.
 It is deeply cosy and personal — the kind of scent that makes a grey winter day feel warmer.
-If you only add one warm fragrance to your rotation this season, make it Ember.
+If you only add one warm fragrance to your rotation this season, make it Cinnamon No. 425.

 This is a winter evening fragrance.
 Dinner reservations, a night out, an occasion where you want your scent to arrive before you do.
-Obsidian has presence and weight that cold air carries beautifully — the deeper notes project further in winter than they ever would in summer.
+Oud No. 401 has presence and weight that cold air carries beautifully — the deeper notes project further in winter than they ever would in summer.
 It is bold, complex, and genuinely distinctive.

-Nomad is the traveller's fragrance — warm clove spice meets vanilla richness meets cinnamon warmth.
-Where Ember is cosy and intimate, Nomad is adventurous and confident.
-The clove note gives it a dry, almost smoky edge that lifts it out of the purely sweet category and into something more complex and worldly.
+Tobacco Leaf No. 407 is the traveller's fragrance — stewed dark plum meets cured tobacco leaf meets smouldering guaiac wood.
+Where Cinnamon No. 425 is cosy and intimate, No. 407 is adventurous and confident.
+The tobacco gives it a dry, honeyed, faintly smoky edge that lifts it out of the purely sweet category and into something more complex and worldly.

-Bliss is quiet luxury.
-Saffron opens with a honeyed, almost regal warmth — it is one of the most expensive spices in the world, and it smells like it.
-The amber and sandalwood base creates a golden, enveloping warm fragrance that feels expensive and intimate without ever being loud.
+Amber No. 235 is quiet luxury.
+Lychee opens with a soft, honeyed fruit sweetness, and spun sugar brings that unmistakable warm-caramel lift — sweet without ever turning sickly.
+The amberwood base creates a golden, enveloping warm fragrance that feels expensive and intimate without ever being loud.

-Where the other three winter scents lean into spice or darkness, Bliss leans into richness.
+Where the other winter scents lean into spice or darkness, Amber No. 235 leans into richness.
 It is the warm fragrance for people who prefer elegance over intensity.
 Beautiful for the office on a winter morning, equally at home at an evening event.
-The saffron note gives it a quiet distinction that separates it from every other amber-sandalwood composition on the market.
+The saffron and benzoin underneath give it a quiet distinction that separates it from every other sweet amber on the market.

 Layering Warm Scents for Maximum Impact